shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 | MappingInterface                                  | Required to add new data mappings
 | SettingsInterface                                 | Required to add new ES settings
 | SynchronizerInterface                             | Required to add new data synchronizer
-| ShopAnalyzerInterface                             | Defines which ES analyzer(s) used in which shop
+| ShopAnalyzerInterface                             | Defines which ES analyzer(s) in which shop is being used
 | SearchTermQueryBuilderInterface                   | Builds the search query for product search
 | HandlerInterface                                  | Allows to handle criteria parts in ES number search
 | ResultHydratorInterface                           | Allows to hydrate the ES number search result